-Before the personalization service can generate implicit recommendations, it must collect events and calculate the results based on user behavior.
+Before the Personalization service can generate implicit recommendations, it must collect events and calculate the results based on user behavior.
 The most important events collected by the service are CLICK and BUY events.
 They are enough for providing basic recommendations.
-There are some additional events for creating more complex scenarios and providing statistics about the acceptance of recommendations, such as conversion rate or revenue.
+Additional events exist for creating more complex scenarios and providing statistics about the acceptance of recommendations, such as conversion rate or revenue.

 The table below lists all possible events that could be used in the system.

 |Sent when the user adds the specified product to the shopping cart.
 Enables creating recommendations for products that customers are interested in but ultimately did not purchase.

 |Allows a user to suppress currently displayed recommendations.
 When the Personalization service receives this event, the product or item is no longer recommended to the specified user.
 By default, recommendations are suppressed for one year.

 |Sent if something was purchased.